yaycake/yaycake.github.io/source/projects/2018-10-26-freelance.html.markdown

 ## Clients Include

 The Food Ranger, Martha Stewart Living Omnimedia, Mandarin Blueprint, The Talking Body, Paw Prints, Le Wagon, The Range Bar & Grill, Crate Coffee, King Sizzle Sausages, Second Hand Second Story, and more.

+## This Website

+Designed and coded by me.
+I am using Middleman to deploy to my static website to Github pages.